apache/airavata/thrift-interface-descriptions/README.md

 `cp -r ~/thrift/lib/go/thrift/* .`

-7) Airavata-repo: go to 'airavata/thrift-interface-descriptions/':
+7) Airavata-repo: go to 'airavata/tools/go-tools':

-`cd ~/airavata/thrift-interface-descriptions/`
+`cd ~/airavata/tools/go-tools`

 8) type to generate new folder 'go-gen' :

-`thrift -r --gen go airavata-apis/airavata_api.thrift`
+#`thrift -r --gen go airavata-apis/airavata_api.thrift`

 9) copy all the go stubs generated in the 'go-gen' folder to 'src' folder of go-path: